Rothenburg ob der Tauber - A day in Medieval Ages | Germany Travel Blog

-In Marktplatz, the beautiful and significant town hall of Rothenburg enhances the beauty of the city.
+In Marktplatz, the beautiful and significant town hall of Rothenburg enhances the beauty of the town.
 It has baroque architecture with 3 storey buildings.
 On the other side of the square has timber framed houses which are a typical specialty of Rothenburg.

 There is a narrow way which takes to the Grüner markt.
 And leads to the famous St.Jacob’s Church.

 Its a most charming half timbered house with a beautiful work of legendary blacksmith Gerlach Georg.
-To enjoy the best view of the building, its highly recommended to step up the town walls and capture the view.
+To enjoy the best view of the building, it's highly recommended to step up the town walls and capture the view.

 Rothenburg is the best place to buy lovely handmade decors for the home.
 You can find these shops on every street of Rothenburg old town.
 The town offers incredible shopping experience for Christmas as well.